 Legal counsel.
 Perhaps one of the most necessary members to have on your recall team is your legal counsel.
 You’ll want their advice and guidance as you navigate any legal matters involved in the recall and regain industry trust.

-With this team in place, you can design a recall program that minimizes the stress and damage of a potential recall and allows you to respond in a way that is least damaging to your organization’s reputation and future.
+With this team in place, you can design a recall program using recall management software that minimizes the stress and damage of a potential recall and allows you to respond in a way that is least damaging to your organization’s reputation and future.